foss-for-all/sponsorship-prospectus/sponsorship-prospectus.md

 ---
 marp: true
-title: FOSS for All Conference 2025 후원 제안서
+title: FOSS for All Conference 2025 Sponsorship Prospectus
 theme: f4a
 paginate: true
 ---